Sydney punchbowls

 The Sydney punchbowls, made in China during the Jiaqing Emperor's reign (1796–1820) over the mid-Qing dynasty, are the only two known examples of Chinese export porcelain hand painted with Sydney scenes and dating from the Macquarie era.
 The bowls were procured in Canton about three decades after the First Fleet's arrival at Port Jackson where the British settlement at Sydney Cove was established in 1788.
 They also represent the trading between Australia and China via India at the time.
-Even though decorated punchbowls were prestigious items used for drinking punch at social gatherings during the 18th and 19th centuries, it is not known who originally commissioned these bowls or what special occasion they were made for.
+Decorated punchbowls were prestigious items used for drinking punch at social gatherings during the 18th and 19th centuries, but it is not known who commissioned these bowls or what occasion they were made for.

 The punchbowls are a 'harlequin pair', similar but not exactly matching.
-The bowls have been donated independently, one to the State Library of New South Wales (SLNSW) in 1926 and the other to the Australian National Maritime Museum (ANMM) in 2006.
+They were donated independently of each other, one to the State Library of New South Wales (SLNSW) in 1926 and the other to the Australian National Maritime Museum (ANMM) in 2006.
 The Library bowl is the more widely known of the pair.
-Its earliest provenance places it in England in the late 1840s, where it is said to originally have been commissioned for William Bligh; another source suggests Henry Colden Antill.
+Its earliest provenance places it in England in the late 1840s, where it is said to have been commissioned for William Bligh; another source suggests Henry Colden Antill.
 It passed through several owners in Britain before it was presented to the State Library.
 The Museum bowl's first provenance is from England in 1932 and it has been suggested that it was made to the order of Arthur Phillip.
 Its whereabouts were unknown until it appeared in the Newark Museum, United States, in 1988, on loan from Peter Frelinghuysen Jr. Through donations, the Maritime Museum later acquired the punchbowl from Frelinghuysen.

-The punchbowls are of polychrome famille rose with gilding, adorned with panoramic views from opposite vantage points of early 19th century Sydney, combined with traditional Chinese porcelain decorations and each features a rare, lively tondo grouping of Aboriginal figures.
-The panoramas are detailed and show a number of landmarks in and around Sidney Cove at the time.
+The punchbowls are of polychrome famille rose with gilding, adorned with panoramic views from opposite vantage points of early 19th century Sydney, combined with traditional Chinese porcelain decorations, and each features a rare, lively tondo grouping of Aboriginal figures.
+The panoramas are detailed and show a number of landmarks in and around Sydney Cove at the time.
 The motifs have probably been taken from artwork by several artists working in Australia during the 18th and early 19th century.